 By Jennifer Kenny

 3 Greg Fallen is one such apiarist, or beekeeper.
-Last winter on a rather warm day, he decided to visit the farms where he kept his hives.
+One winter on a rather warm day, he decided to visit the farms where he kept his hives.
 He was shocked to find that three-quarters of the hives were completely wiped out.
 That means out of two hundred hives, only fifty remained.
 Greg wasn't alone.
 His fellow beekeepers were beginning to notice the same thing.
 Many lost thirty-three to ninety-nine percent of their bees.

 4 To many people, bees can be an annoyance.
 For farms that need their crops pollinated, honeybees are an important part of the plan.
 For example, in New Jersey, honeybees pollinate about eighty percent of the crops.
 The U.S. Department of Agriculture states that commercially raised honeybees pollinate around $200 billion worth of crops each year.